yzziizzy/gpuedit/DEVELOPMENT.md

 * Fix cursor position after undo
 * GUIManager should pop focus stack if focused control is deleted
 * Check all column usage for correct 1/0 basing
+* Selection rendering when scrolled half-out of the selection
+* Selection rendering on empty lines

 == Low Priority ==